telekom-mms/ansible-bad-and-good-practices/docs/avoid_sideeffects.md

 ansible-playbook playbook.yaml --extra-vars='{environments: [dev]}'
 ```

-But what would happen if you ran the playbook with the `extra-vars`?
+But what would happen if you ran the playbook without the `extra-vars`?
 All environments would be deleted - probably not what you'd expect.

 ## Good